wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

             Any integer greater than 0.
         </td>
         <td>
-            The period in seconds, the leader node will resolve the unassigned tasks from the coordination database or the member nodes will schedule the tasks assigned to them.
+            The period in seconds.
+The the time gap for resolving unassigned tasks from the coordination database.
         </td>
     </tr>
     <tr>